QuineDot/rust-learning/src/dyn-trait-impls.md

 impl Trait for dyn Trait + '_ {}
 ```

-And if you have a blanket implementation to implement `Trait` and `dyn Trait`
+Additionally, if you have a blanket implementation to implement `Trait`,
-happens to meet the bounds on the implementation, it will be ignored and the
+and `dyn Trait` happens to meet the bounds on the implementation, your
+implementation will generally be ignored; instead the compiler-defined
-compiler defined implementation will still be used:
+defined implementation for `dyn Trait` will still be used:
 ```rust
 # use std::any::type_name;
 #